Loading

 Public Interest Disclosure

-The Public Interest Disclosure Act 2013 (PID Act) legislation promotes accountability and integrity in the Commonwealth public sector by creating a framework which:
+The Public Interest Disclosure Act 2013 (PID Act) promotes accountability and integrity in the Commonwealth public sector by creating a framework which:

-• encourages the disclosure of information about suspected wrongdoings
+• encourages the disclosure of information by public officials about suspected wrongdoings within the Commonwealth public sector

-What is a public interest disclosure?
+What is a public interest disclosure

-Public officials include current and former:
+Public officials include but are not limited to, current and former:

 • Commonwealth public servants

-• contravenes a law
+• contravenes a law of the Commonwealth, a State or a Territory

 • perverts the course of justice